umputun/mpt/site/docs/index.md

 2. The diffs are clearly labeled in the context
 3. You can easily combine git diffs with other context files
 4. It works well in shell scripts and aliases
+5. Automatically detects when to show uncommitted changes vs branch differences

 #### Git Integration Options

 ```
 --git.diff            Include git diff as context (uncommitted changes)
+                      If no uncommitted changes exist, automatically shows diff
+                      between current branch and main/master (if applicable)
 --git.branch=BRANCH   Include git diff between given branch and master/main (for PR review)
 ```